kgish/littlejs-demo/README.md

 ## Introduction

-The [LittleJS](https://killedbyapixel.github.io/LittleJS/docs/) game engine is written by [Frank Force](https://frankforce.com).

-It is a super lightweight 2D JavaScript game engine with fast WebGL rendering.
+The [LittleJS](https://killedbyapixel.github.io/LittleJS/docs/) game engine is written by [Frank Force](https://frankforce.com), and it is a super lightweight 2D JavaScript game engine with fast WebGL rendering.

 I have been playing around with it and am so impressed that I decided to tweak it a bit.
 Here is an improved version of the LittleJS Starter Project emboldened even more by TypeScript and Parcel.

 Hope you like it.